 Electives include both General Studies and Technical Electives.
-Students re-enrolling in 1985 are required to take no more than 168 hours of General Studies electives in the entire course to fulfil requirements for the BSurv degree.
+Students re-enrolling in 1986 are required to take no more than 168 hours of General Studies electives in the entire course to fulfil requirements for the BSurv degree.
 A General Studies elective taken in or after 1983 is equal to 56 hours and a half elective to 28 hours.
-Every student is required to take five Technical Electives.
-Technical Electives (of three hours per week each, except 29.174) are chosen from:
+Every student is required to take two Technical Electives.
+Technical Electives (of three hours per week each) are chosen from: